Do you have a daily writing habit?

 What time periods of life do you find yourself writing about the most? (childhood, teen, adult, elder)

 Definitely teen, and for two main reasons.
 First, teens are comically fallible, so there is no “adult expectation” when you throw them into a strange predicament.
 Any reaction becomes believable because they have yet to acquire the appropriate life experience.
 And second, my books fall into the 50-60K range, which is ideal for YA.
 Funny enough, my debut novel Transient was initially written as adult sci-fi.
 An agent pointed out that it would be a difficult length to sell unless it was YA.
-I was satisfied with the story arch, so I rewrote it as YA.
+I was satisfied with the story arch, so I just reworked it as YA.

 When did you first consider yourself a writer?